Fullchee/really-bad-chinese-chess/README.md

 - check for checkmate
   - king is in check
+    - check every piece on the board, are they checking the king?
+    - before someone makes a move, will the new state have their king in check?
+      - leave a blank for special case for kings not seeing each other
   - king can't move
   - no piece can block the check
 - check for stalemate